 - X-ray and laser permitting

-- Primary contact with MOL, MOHLTC and CNSC related to the above
+- Primary contact with MOL, and MOHLTC related to the above

 Personnel who use high powered lasers (Class 3B and 4) and those that work with radioiodine (I-125, I-131) should refer to the Occupational Health & Wellness Website for information on required pre-assignment eye exams and thyroid bioassay monitoring.